 3. Finished tray should be delivered to the site complete with components marking for easy identification and assembly.

-4 Fasteners including screws, nuts, bolts, and other items are required for joining of panel should be non-magnetic stainless steel.
+4 Fasteners including screws, nuts, bolts, and other items are required for joining the panel should be non-magnetic stainless steel.

 5. Rivets used for fastening the frames should be of aluminium, large flange head type with stainless steel mandrel.

 6. All other fixing materials should be of aluminium or stainless steel.

 7. Defective panels having warped, bowed, dents n scratch and broken must not be installed.

-8. Supporting brackets should be designed to provide three-dimensional adjustments and accurate location of wall component.
+8. Supporting brackets should be designed to provide three-dimensional adjustments and accurate location of wall components.

 9. All joints should be of specified widths.
-No two adjacent or perpendicular joints should have difference in width of more than 2.5 mm.
+No two adjacent or perpendicular joints should have a difference in width of more than 2.5 mm.
 Tolerance between adjacent panels across any joints should not exceed 1.5 mm locally.